nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 ## Additional PR features in the Working Tree window

-The Working tree window contains a light-weight GitHub integration at the top of the **Branches** view:
+The Working tree window contains a light-weight GitHub integration at the top of the **Branches View**:
-- A *Pull Requests* link which will take you to the **Log Window**, where the PRs will be shown.
+- A **Pull Requests** link which will take you to the **Log Window**, where the PRs will be shown.
-- An icon showing the Hosting Provider connected to this repository.
+- An **Icon** showing the Hosting Provider connected to this repository.
 Clicking on the Icon will refresh the state of remote branches and pull requests.
 - In the **Working Tree Window**, if open PR's are present, a hyperlink will be shown taking you to the PR on the *Branches View* of the **Log Window**

 #### Note